Economy of Finland: After World War II

 After failed experiments with protectionism, Finland eased some restrictions and signed a free trade agreement with the European Community in 1973.
 This made Finnish markets more competitive.

 Finland's industrial output declined in 1975.
 The decline was caused by the free trade agreement that was made between Finland and the European Community in 1973.
 The agreement subjected Finnish industry to ever toughening international competition.
 Finnish exports to the west decreased.
 In 1976 and 1977, the growth in industrial output was almost zero.
 In 1978, it swung back towards a strong growth.
 In 1978 and 1979, Finnish industrial output grew at an above average rate.
-The stimuli for this were three devaluations of Finnish markka, which lowered value of the markka by a total of 19%.
+The stimuli for this were three devaluations of Finnish markka, which lowered the value of the markka by a total of 19%.
 Impacts from the global 1979 oil crisis on Finnish industry were alleviated by Finland's bilateral trade with the Soviet Union.

 Local education markets expanded.
 An increasing number of Finns went to study abroad in the United States and in Western Europe.
 These students later returned to Finland, bringing back useful and advanced professional skills.
 There was quite a common pragmatic credit and investment cooperation between the state and Finnish corporations.
 It raised suspicion in the populace, due to support for capitalism and free trade from the populace.
 However, the Finnish communist party (Finnish People's Democratic League) received 23.2% of the votes in the 1958 parliamentary elections.
 Savings rates in Finland hovered among the world's highest, at around 8%, all the way to the 1980s.
 In the beginning of the 1970s, Finland's GDP per capita reached the level of Japan and the UK.
 Finland's economic development was similar to some export-led Asian countries.
 The official policy of neutrality enabled Finland to trade both with Western and Comecon markets.
 Significant bilateral trade was conducted with the Soviet Union, but this was not allowed to grow into a dependence.